+One challenge in the FL over wireless network is the presence of a noisy shared wireless medium from the typically abundant users to the PS, over which the users transmit their local models or gradients.
+The goal is to deliver users' signals to the PS as accurately as possible.
+Equipping the PS with multiple antennas can improve communication reliability between the users and the PS, where multi-antenna transmission and/or reception beamforming techniques can be employed \cite{mohammadTolgaBlindFLTWC2021,YangJiangFLMIMOTWC2020,VuNgoCellFreeFLMIMOTWC2020}.
+However, the above works consider only linear beamforming techniques at the multi-antenna PS to estimate the signals transmitted from the users.

+In general, a linear beamforming technique at a multi-antenna receiver does not lead to any optimal estimation performance \cite{YoSebMohammadMIMOFL}.
+Instead, the authors in \cite{YoSebMohammadMIMOFL} design an estimator based on the sparsity of the gradient vectors computed at the users.
+Motivated by this sparsity, a compressive sensing approach in the user domain is employed, where the gradient vectors at different users are permuted using different patterns such that only a small subset of the users transmit non-zero entries at each dimension.
+This results in a sparse transmitted signal from the users, and using this sparsity, the PS employs a nonlinear estimator to recover the average of the gradients almost accurately.
+This approach is extended in \cite{YoSebMohammadCommEffiMIMOFL} by employing the gradient compression technique introduced in \cite{amiri2020machine,amiri2020federated} to reduce the transmission bandwidth over the wireless multiple access channel from the users to the PS.

-\subsubsection{Cell-free Massive MIMO}
+\subsection{Cell-free massive MIMO}

 Recently, a new architecture for multi-user \ac{MIMO}, called cell-free massive \ac{MIMO}, has emerged.
 In cell-free massive \ac{MIMO}, a large number of \acp{AP} collaboratively serve users over the same time/frequency resources~\cite{ngo2017cell}.
-All \acp{AP} collaborate through a backhaul network, enabling fine synchronization that can be used for conjugate beamforming on the downlink and matched filtering on the uplink.
+All \acp{AP} collaborate through a backhaul network, enabling fine synchronization that can be used for conjugate beamforming in the downlink and matched filtering in the uplink.
 The main advantage of the cell-free architecture is the broad coverage due to the high number of \ac{AP}s.
-This is especially important for \ac{FL} since the communication quality of \ac{CoMAC} for Machine Learning is determined by the device with the worst channel, as explained in Fig.~\ref{fig:baa}.
+This is especially important for over-the-air \ac{FL} since the communication quality of \ac{CoMAC} for Machine Learning is determined by the device with the worst channel \cite{zhu2019broadband}.